zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/05-personalizing-site-experience/01-segmentation/03-the-segments-editor.md

 **Parent Organization:** Select a specific parent organization.

 **Type:** Select the type of organization, if organization types have been defined.

+Since Liferay Portal CE 7.3 SP2, these properties are also available for Organizations:

+**Country:** Select a specific country that the Organization is connected to.

+**Region:** Select a specific region that the Organization is connected to.

+**Tag:** Enter the tags that apply to the Organization.

 ## Session Properties